-Items such as spare parts, standby equipment and servicing equipment are recognised when they meet the definition of
+Items such as spare parts, standby equipment and servicing equipment are recognised when they meet the definition of property, plant and equipment.

 Property, plant and equipment is carried at cost less accumulated depreciation and any impairment losses.

 (Registration number LIM351) Annual Financial Statements for the year ended 30 June 2020